ashadmuneer/Chit-Chat/README.md

-# ChitChat - Real-Time Chat Application
+## ChatMate - Real-Time Chat Application

-Welcome to the repository for **ChitChat**, a real-time chat application built using React.js, Firebase, and Zustand.
+Welcome to the repository for **ChatMate**, a real-time chat application built using React.js, Firebase, and Zustand.
 The application allows users to chat with each other in real-time, with support for media sharing and notifications.

 ## Demo

-You can view the live version of the application here: [ChitChat](https://chit-chatreactapp.netlify.app/)
+You can view the live version of the application here: [ChatMate](https://chatmate-justchat.netlify.app/)

 ## Features